fsaintjacques/semver-tool/README.md

   - compare version
   - extract specific version part

-It can be combined `git` pre-commit hooks to guarantee a correct versioning.
+It can be combined with `git` pre-commit hooks to guarantee correct versioning.

 [semver]: https://github.com/mojombo/semver